rOY369/Docs/work/IoT/roadmap discussion.md

 	- Setting up reasonable metrics
 	- Consistently improving these metrics
 - Reliability of NAS
-	- SSD unmount
+	- SSD unmount (How exactly will we resolve this ?)
+- Reliability of JB
 	- Finding root cause of JB container stuck issue
-	- Timeout for
+	- Timeout

 ## Vision, Next 6 months steps